barneyb/calfeed/README.md

 as iCalendar itself is supported, but if you just need aggregation of iCalendar, there are better ways to go about it.

+The app has one dependency: the `icalendar` gem.
+So you need that first:

+    gem install icalendar

-You probably want to start by downloading at TSSS calendar page and then run the app like this-ish:
+You probably want to start by downloading a TSSS calendar page and then run the app like this-ish:

+    #            cmd  parser input
     ./calfeed.rb load tsss   tsss.html

 That'll create a `.m` file with the schedule's data in it.
 Hopefully.
 If you run the same command again with a new schedule file, the `.m` file will be